OpenTechSchool-Brussels/webVR-for-3D-graphics-and-music/your-3D-scene.markdown

 Here we go, now you're the hero.

-## a) Displaying (and seeing!) a 3D cube
+## a) Setting up our environnement

 Let's start from zero and be proud to really understand what's happening here!
-Our aim here is to display a cube in classic 3D and to display it on your smartphone.
-Half the step needed for VR on your smartphone.

 This is web tech, so we'll start from an HTML file (simple one, mainly to get library and call our javascript code).
 Let's call it **index.html** so it's called by default at the root of your server.
 And we'll need some styling (getting rid of the scroll bars, padding, and a few other stuffs), we'll put it inline, be free to use a CSS file if you want it clean.
 Then we import our libraries.
 For now we only need to import three.js.
 All the library you will need are in [this file](./jslibs.zip).
 While you can (and should, at some point) get them yourself online, we made sure to have a working set of them.
 Last, we call a specific file in which we will put our own javascript code (here called **myVRworld.js**).